Authentically Engage Multicultural America Now

 Read on and fill out the form for an excerpt from our

 Authentically Engage Multicultural America Now presentation.

-To answer this question and more, I was joined by my colleagues David Evans, Collage Group Chief Product Officer, and Jack Mackinnon, Director of Product & Content, to present at the Quirk’s Event in New York City: a valuable collection of sessions and networking opportunities with leaders in the marketing research and insights field.
+To answer this question and more, I was joined by my colleagues David Evans, Collage Group Chief Insights Officer, and Jack Mackinnon, Director of Product & Content, to present at the Quirk’s Event in New York City: a valuable collection of sessions and networking opportunities with leaders in the marketing research and insights field.

 In the first part of our session, which included highlights from our “America Now” study, Jack Mackinnon unveiled key changes in Asian, Black and Hispanic consumers’ attitudes and priorities since 2020.
 Attendees learned what these changes in perspectives mean for their brands, such as how to support the changing landscape of diverse American consumers.

 One key takeaway from America Now: when brands that act on social movements, they are more likely to connect with multicultural consumers.
 However, brands also must accurately portray diverse stories and communities while ensuring that they are being authentic themselves.